 One of my favorite money saving travel tips no matter where I’m going is to bring your own breakfast.
 It may seem silly or simple but it saves me every time.
 I always struggle with what to eat for breakfast so if I bring an option along I don’t have to worry.
 And if I don’t eat it every day, then I’ll have a snack option or another meal.
 Sometimes I’ll make muffins before I travel but packing protein powder*, my shaker bottle and almond milk is an easy way to make it work.
 These days almond milk isn’t so hard to get ahold of so sometimes I buy it when I get there.
 But I know I’ll have on meal option taken care of and it helps me limit my excuses.

 As I’ve decreased the sugar in my diet, I’ve noticed more and more how hard it can be to get a good latte on the go.
 Most of the time, with the exception of Whole Foods, non-dairy milks used in coffee shops have added sugar.
 Occasionally, I’ll make the exception but in my prepared travel’s kit I like to have tea.
-It’s normally a mix of decaf and regularly because you just never know.
+It’s normally a mix of decaf and regular because you just never know.
 Plus, I find that a good cup of decaf tea can help me feel settled in anywhere I go.

 Honestly, this could go with the tea but I also use it with coffee and almond milk.
 I’ve found that making sure I have enough healthy fats in my meals helps me stay fuller for longer.
 If I’m feeling a little hungry after a meal, adding in a bit of coconut oil ton my tea helps satisfy the hunger.
 When I’m at home I use MCT oil but for traveling I found these coconut oil packets at Trader Joes that work great.
+Or you can opt for mct oil powder.

 These are just a few of the things I pack and most often they vary depending on what’s in my fridge.
 Hummus with veggies is also a go to option or dates with almond butter.
 Regardless, I try to pick clean foods that won’t make me feel sluggish if I’m in the car for a while.
 The most important part is that you are prepared and have no excuses to hit up that drive through for something that won’t benefit your body.
 I’d say being prepared is half the battle.